mandrean/one-time-share/README.md

 1. Clone the repository
 2. In `app-config.json` set paths to your TLS certificate and key, or set `forceUnprotectedHttp` to `true` in case you enable HTTPS through a reverse proxy such as nginx
 3. In `app-config.json` set `port` and limits
-4. `go build` to build the executable or `go.run` to run it directly
+4. `go build` to build the executable or `go run` to run it directly
-5. Use `tools/run_daemon.sh` to start the service in background or configure it to be run as you usually run services
+6. Use `tools/run_daemon.sh` to start the service in the background or configure it to be run as you usually run services

 Take a look at [build.yaml](https://github.com/gameraccoon/one-time-share/blob/main/.github/workflows/build.yml) to see how I build it.

+### Things to think about when setting up your own server
+- Make sure your server runs under HTTPS and is not accessible via HTTP
+  - Using HTTP is as good as broadcasting your private data to everyone in your network
+- Whether you plan to deploy this web service or develop your own for your business, this service can be an easy point of entry for hackers to access other systems.
+Therefore, you should ensure that no important information (such as access tokens or permanent passwords) is shared, and that the service is secured no less than other sensitive parts of your network.
+  - It's one thing if someone hacks into my server and finds a lot of random data without context, but it's a very different situation if they can understand who the data is shared by and intended for (or potentially even more context about this information).